 And instead of using “vulnerable” as a catchall, name the groups you mean.
 Sticking with a COVID-19 example, let’s say you’re talking about racial and ethnic groups that are at increased risk of getting COVID and having worse outcomes.
 Instead of “vulnerable populations,” list out the races and ethnicities you’re talking about: people who are Black, Hispanic or Latino, and American Indian or Alaska Native.

-The bottom line: Calling oppressed communities “vulnerable” puts the blame on those communities — and leaves too much room for interpretation.
+The bottom line: Calling communities “vulnerable” puts the blame on those communities — and leaves too much room for interpretation.
 Let’s stop using it!

 Browse recent posts